Zoxc/crusader/README.md

 The **Crusader Network Tester** measures network rates and latency in the presence of upload and download traffic.
+It also incorporates a continuous latency tester for monitoring background responsiveness.
 It produces plots of the traffic rates, latency and packet loss.
 Crusader only uses TCP and UDP ports 35481 for its tests.